 Example fake TEFL news sites

-Yeah, so I will point out one troll who uses multiple sites and usernames to create fake news.
-If you are new and you see these you may not notice but if you start digging a little deeper I think you will.
+Yeah, so first I will point out one troll who uses multiple sites and usernames to create fake news.
+If you are new and you see these you may not notice, but if you start digging a little deeper I think you will.

 A few years ago a piece of information about me surfaced that I was apparently selling fake diplomas online and people who bought my diplomas were going to jail in China???